 - 1/2 teaspoon coarsely ground pepper

-- In a saucepan, combine the salt, brown sugar, peppercorns, garlic, sage, thyme, rosemary and 1 quart water.
+- In a saucepan, combine the salt, brown sugar, peppercorns, sage, garlic, thyme, rosemary and 1 quart water.
 Bring to a boil.
 Cook and stir until salt and sugar are dissolved.
 Remove from the heat.
 Add the cold water to cool the brine to room temperature.

 - Place a turkey-size oven roasting bag inside a second roasting bag; add hens.
 Carefully pour cooled brine into bag.
 Squeeze out as much air as possible; seal bags and turn to coat.
 Place in a roasting pan.
 Refrigerate for 1-2 hours, turning occasionally.
 Drain and discard brine; pat hens dry.

 - Meanwhile, place the peppercorns and garlic in a food processor; cover and pulse until coarsely chopped.
-Add the butter, 3 tablespoons olive oil, and herbs; cover and process until smooth.
-With fingers, carefully loosen skin from hens; rub half of the butter mixture under skin.
+Add the butter, 3 tablespoons olive oil and herbs; cover and process until smooth.
+With fingers, carefully loosen skin from hens; rub half the butter mixture under skin.
 Secure skin to underside of breast with toothpicks; tie drumsticks together.
 Rub remaining butter mixture over skin.

 - Remove hens and vegetables to a serving platter; cover and let stand for 10 minutes before carving.
 If desired, garnish with additional herbs.
-Yield: 8 servings.